 If you have questions or need clarification regarding your presentation proposal, contact Symposium Program Co-Chair, Mike Passo with American Trails, email@example.com, 530-645-9683, or Rory Robinson, firstname.lastname@example.org, 440-717-3776.

 This year, American Trails is extremely excited to announce that the Trails Training Institute will run concurrently with the International Trails Symposium, in partnership with the Professional TrailBuilders Association, and will provide a full series of sessions and workshops focused on:

 All Training Institute sessions will offer CEU/Learning Credits, and will be submitted for approval through the DOI Learn training platform, a federal platform for training opportunities for federal employees.

 Learning credits/CEUs will be available to attendees and are included in the registration fee.

-In order to be eligible for learning credits/CEUs, presentations must run at least 30 minutes in length to be eligible for AICP CM credits, or at least 75 minutes in length for LA CES and NRPA CEU equivalency petition.
+In order to be eligible for learning credits/CEUs, presentations must run at least 30 minutes in length to be eligible for AICP CM credits, at least 60 minutes in length for LA CES, and at least 75 minutes in length for NRPA CEU equivalency petition.
 The length of the session will determine the number of hours/credits given.